 PREVIOUS ARTICLES ON TRANSGENDER ATHLETE’S ISSUES

 Below are some similar articles we have released on the controversial topic of Gender Issues.

 Above all Philippine, Athletics has had at least 10 cases of this over the last 30 or so years.

 No easy answer in the debate that’s become too toxic to have

 Picture this: you’re the parent of a sporting prodigy, a teenage girl who seems destined for global success.
 Her whole life, she has worked with obsessive dedication, placing sport above academic or professional pursuits to chase her ultimate dream: Olympic gold.

-When she gets there, she lines up beside a cluster of athletes with differences of sexual development (DSD), who, in a strictly biological sense, are part-male.
-Some were born with internal testes which, when they hit puberty, flooded their system with testosterone, giving a boost in muscular development that is unavailable to more than 99% of their female peers.
+When she gets there, she lines up beside a cluster of athletes with differences in sexual development (DSD), who are part-male in a strictly biological sense.
+Some were born with internal testes, which, when they hit puberty, flooded their system with testosterone, boosting muscular development that is unavailable to more than 99% of their female peers.

-The only athletes to run faster than these women are widely accepted to be dopers, meaning your daughter’s only hope of winning is to artificially boost her testosterone levels with anabolic steroids.
+The only athletes to run faster than these women are widely accepted as dopers, meaning your daughter’s only hope of winning is to boost her testosterone levels with anabolic steroids artificially.
 Otherwise, she can train as hard as she wants, but she’ll never win.
 It won’t even be close.

-TRANSGENDER ATHLETES EASILY FINISH 1ST, 2ND AT CONNECTICUT GIRLS INDOOR TRACK CHAMPIONSHIPS (VIDEO)
+TRANSGENDER ATHLETES EASILY FINISH 1ST, AND 2ND AT CONNECTICUT GIRLS INDOOR TRACK CHAMPIONSHIPS (VIDEO)

 Andraya Yearwood, a 17-year-old junior at Cromwell High School, is one of two transgender high school sprinters in Connecticut, transitioning to female and competing at a high level in track and field.